/ 24 Apr 2024

 It is crucial that you disclose everything in the Form E. If you do not do so, you may be in contempt of court, and this can result in a fine or imprisonment.
 You can also be penalised by a costs order being made against you.

 This form must be completed fully and frankly.
-At Hanne & Co, our solicitors are experts in financial cases and are able to advise you as to disclosure and complete the Form E on your behalf.
+At Hanne & Co, our divorce solicitors are experts in financial cases and are able to advise you as to disclosure and complete the Form E on your behalf.

-3) The First Directions Appointment (FDA)
+The First Appointment (FA)

-The court will look at both parties’ disclosure on their Forms E. It can see what the parties disagree about and how best to resolve the disagreement.
-For example, the parties may jointly own a house but disagree on its value.
-The court can make directions that allow this dispute to be resolved (for example, by appointing a joint valuer).
-There is now an obligation on parties to attempt to agree valuations ahead of the First Appointment, although this may not always be necessary.
+At the hearing the court will look at both parties’ disclosure on their Forms E. It can see what the parties disagree about and how best to resolve the disagreement.
+For example, the parties may have an asset with a disputed value and the court can make directions that allow this dispute to be resolved (for example, by appointing a joint valuer).

 The parties will have already had the opportunity to raise questionnaires in relation to the other party’s disclosure, requesting any necessary or missing information or documentation.
 If there is a dispute about what questions should be answered, at this hearing the court can direct which must be answered and/or what documents must be produced, and by what date.